Alpha 1.1

 Mortal Peril

-When a character's Life Points would drop to 0 the player must choose how to resolve their character's fate.
-This choice between Sacrifice or Survive is detailed below.
-This choice allows for players to make meaningful decisions even in the gravest circumstances.
+When a character's Life Points drop to 0, the player must decide how to resolve their character's fate.
+This choice between Sacrifice or Survive is explained in more detail below.
+It allows players to make meaningful decisions even in the most challenging situations.

 Game Master: "That's a brave and selfless choice.
 If you're sure, your character can certainly attempt this heroic act.
 As you set the grenade, your companions flee, and you share a final moment of eye contact, a silent goodbye.
 The explosion is massive, the tunnel collapses behind your fleeing friends, and the horde is stopped in its tracks.
 Your sacrifice not only saves your party but also becomes a legendary tale of heroism in the face of certain doom.
 Your character's name will be remembered and honored".